civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(2)** Paragraph (d) of the definition **superior court** in subsection 3(1) of the Act is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court of the Province, and
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the Province, and

 ### Section 3